danielpolk/TrainScheduleApp/README.md

 # Train Schedule App
-This is essentially a tracking tool that receives user input on train start times and calculates the next arriving train based on the current time.
+This is a tracking tool that receives user input on train start times and calculates the next arriving train based on the current time.

 ![](traintime.gif)